 • Security: Increased demands for data and storage come with corresponding increases in the amount of sensitive information being stored.
 Not only would disclosure of this information be a critical problem for enterprises today, but regulatory compliance, auditing needs, and other security considerations help generate increased demand for storage and processing power while adding complexity.

-Extensibility: To help ensure long-term viability at the strategic level, IT professionals need to constantly help ensure compliance with industry best practices and standards, which help ensure greater interoperability and extensibility when needed.
+• Extensibility: To help ensure long-term viability at the strategic level, IT professionals need to constantly help ensure compliance with industry best practices and standards, to enable greater interoperability and extensibility when needed.
 Adherence to best practices and standards requires additional training and skills and imposes additional management overhead.

 • Cost containment: In addition to managing overall budgetary concerns, successful IT departments need to be constantly aware of the need to evaluate total cost of ownership (TCO) and relative cost of ownership (RCO) on any and all initiatives and investments.